9k-ux/Unity_lab_project/README.md

 To start the application, run `npm index.js` in the terminal.

-## To test the post and get api use Postmen
+## To test the Post and Get Api use Postmen
+Postman can be downloaded and installed from the official Postman website.
+Here are the steps to download and install Postman:

+Visit the Postman Website:
+Go to the official Postman website: https://www.postman.com/